GeoAnalytic-code/daas-catseaice/readme.md

     docker run --rm -v $(pwd):/opt/app/data daas/catseaice report -d data/icecharts.sqlite
     docker run --rm -v $(pwd):/opt/app/data daas/catseaice write data/stac -d data/icecharts.sqlite
     ```
+   Note that the first time you use the ```fill``` command it will take some time as the program queries the websites at NIC and CIS and populates the database.

 <!-- USAGE EXAMPLES -->
 ## Usage